 f.
-New police and EMS station facilities that are not incorporated onto the existing site may be considered as a public service facility, permitted on sites within any land use designation, provided the proposed site is located with frontage onto an Arterial or Collector Road and can accommodate adequate buffering and parking facilities on-site.
+Police and EMS station facilities that are not incorporated onto an existing site in the Major Institutional Designation may be considered as a public service facility, permitted on sites within any land use designation, provided the proposed site is located with frontage onto an Arterial or Collector Road and can accommodate adequate buffering and parking facilities on-site.

-Policies for Communal Housing in the Major Institutional Designation
+Policies for Retirement Homes and Communal Housing in the Major Institutional Designation

 - g.
-Communal housing, including special needs housing and housing for seniors may be located in the Major Institutional Designation if the use includes specific health or life care services as the primary use, subject to specific regulations in the implementing Zoning By-law, and provided that: - i.
+Retirement homes and Communal housing, including special needs housing and nursing homes, may be located in the Major Institutional Designation if the use includes specific health or life care services as the primary use, subject to specific regulations in the implementing Zoning By-law, and provided that: - i.
 Adequate buffering, parking, and amenity areas can be provided on-site; - ii.
 The proposed site is located with frontage onto an Arterial or Collector Road; and, - iii.
 The proposed site is within 250 metres of an existing or planned public transit route and is in proximity to parks, community facilities and retail and service commercial facilities. - h.
-A decrease in on-site parking standards may be considered for Communal housing within the Major Institutional Designation.
+A decrease in on-site parking standards may be considered for Retirement homes and Communal housing within the Major Institutional Designation.